 Man charged with murder after shooting on County Rd.
 88 in Pisgah

 PISGAH, Ala.
-(WAFF) - A man has died and a suspect was arrested following a shooting on County Road 88 in Pisgah Monday night, according to Jackson County Sheriff Rocky Harnen.
+(WAFF) - A man was charged with murder following a shooting on Monday night in Pisgah.

 Deputies said the suspect, Joshua Goolsby was located a short time later, and detained by members of the DeKalb County Sheriff’s Office.